Schulich Webinar Series:

 Launched by the Schulich School of Business, this webinar series draws lessons from the COVID-19 experience in order to help shape the post-pandemic world.
 Thought leaders from various disciplines of the Schulich faculty offer reflections and guide a free-flowing discussion with participants.

 Focus on India

-The webinar series focuses on the Indian business and government responses to the pandemic.
-It brings together eminent corporate leaders among the School’s India Advisory Board, spanning the worlds of finance, technology, manufacturing and the service sector and other eminent senior executives from India Inc; they draw on their experiences and offer reflections in a moderated discussion with the participants.
+The webinar series focuses on the Indian business and government responses to the pandemic and strategies beyond.
+It brings together eminent corporate leaders among the School’s India Advisory Council, spanning the worlds of finance, technology, manufacturing and the service sector and other eminent senior executives from India Inc; they draw on their experiences and offer reflections in a moderated discussion with the participants.

 Monday, July 12th 2021 at 6:30pm IST / 9:00am EDT (Toronto)

 Brand Building in Turbulent Times: Learning from Taj – the World’s Strongest Hotel Brand

 If you are interested in creating brands that thrive in turbulent times, this webinar is for you.
 Come and engage with Professor Konson and Mr. Chhatwal in a discussion wherein they examine key brand building lessons based on Mr. Chhatwal’s exemplary leadership of the Indian Hotels Company, and of the Taj hotel brand in particular.

 Managing Director & CEO Indian Hotels Company Limited (IHCL)